Hugzy/sdu-course-devops-portfolio/13-08-18/README.md

 ### Generally expect that you can do less than what you think

--   This is experience gained after trying to measure how much time a task would take a repeatedly failing
+-   This is experience gained after trying to measure how much time a task would take and repeatedly failing

 ### Always make sure that you consult the product owner (PO)

-### Requirements will change so plan for it